BPS invariants from $p$-adic integrals: -adic integration

-Let $\FM$ be a normal algebraic stack of finite type with a morphism to $\Spec(\FO)$ of dimension $n$.
-We assume that $\FM$ admits a good moduli space $\pi:\FM \rightarrow M$ and that there exists a dense open substack $U' \subset \FM$, smooth over $\FO$, that is stabilizer-free i.e. an algebraic space, and that the complement of $U'$ has codimension at least $2$ in $\FM$.
-Finally we assume that there exists an open $U \subset U'$ such that $\pi$ restricted to $U$ induces an isomorphism onto its image in $M$ which we also denote by $U$.
+Let $\FM$ be a normal algebraic stack with a finite type morphism to $\Spec(\FO)$ of dimension $n$.
+We assume that there exists a (quasi)-projective variety $\M$ and a morphism $\pi:\FM \rightarrow M$ satisfying the following conditions: there exists a dense open substack $U' \subset \FM$, smooth over $\FO$, that is stabiliser-free i.e. an algebraic space, and that the complement of $U'$ has codimension at least $2$ in $\FM$; there exists a second dense open $U \subset U'$ such that $\pi$ restricted to $U$ induces an isomorphism onto its image in $M$ which we also denote by $U$.

 The goal of this section is to construct a canonical measure on the analytic manifold